Diffraction topography: Visibility of defects; types of defect images

-(A more precise rule will have to distinguish between screw and edge dislocations and to also take the direction of the dislocation line $l$ into account – see e.g. .)
+(A more precise rule will have to distinguish between screw and edge dislocations and to also take the direction of the dislocation line $l$ into account.

 If a defect is visible, often there occurs not only one, but several distinct images of it on the topograph.
 Theory predicts three images of single defects: The so-called direct image, the kinematical image, and the intermediary image.

-For details see e.g. (Authier 2003).

 Spatial resolution; limiting effects

 The spatial resolution achievable in topographic images can be limited by one or several of three factors:

 the resolution (grain or pixel size) of the detector, the experimental geometry, and intrinsic diffraction effects.